Free ATS Resume Analysis

 Include licensure numbers and certifications (RN, CNA, HIPAA).
 Mention EMR/EHR systems (Epic, Cerner).
 Use clinical terminology relevant to your specialty.
 Highlight patient outcomes and care metrics.

 Lead with ROI metrics, conversion rates, and revenue generated.
 Mention tools (HubSpot, Salesforce, Google Analytics).
 Include campaign types and channels.
-Use numbers: "3x pipeline growth", "45% conversion rate."
+Use concrete campaign outcomes instead of generic claims.

 Put education first with GPA if above 3.5.
 Include relevant coursework, capstone projects, and internships.
 Highlight transferable skills and leadership roles.
 Use action verbs even for academic projects.